Subscribe to the Newsletter

 The 57th Rencontres d'Arles unfolds under the theme "Des mondes à relire" ("Worlds to Re-read"), an invitation to revisit how photographs construct meaning, memory, and identity.
 Our collective workshop and in-person face-to-face edition "Read Against the Machine" in collaboration with Foundation Manuel Rivera-Ortiz (MRO) responds to this framework by reclaiming the slow, unpredictable, fundamentally social act of looking at photographs together.

-Selected participants for both initiatives will have their work screened as part of our community night on July 10.
+Selected participants for both initiatives will have their work screened as part of our community night event on July 10.

 Photo credit: Amelie Sachs.